AppSecure-nrw/security-belts/white/think-about-where-the-journey-is-going.md

 # Think about where the journey is going

-Think about which security belt might be sufficient for the business criticality of your software.
+Estimate which security belt might be sufficient for the business criticality of your software.

 Take a look at: